MLWhiz/mlwhiz_blog/python4oceanographers/content/2015-08-21-MCMC_Applications.md

 </div>

 Both these books are pretty high level and hard on math.
 But these are the best texts out there too. :)

+Apart from that I also found a course on **[Bayesian Statistics on Coursera](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=495576.8910375858&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Fbayesian)**.
+In the process of doing it right now so couldn't really comment on it.
+But since I had done an course on **[Inferential Statistics](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=495576.8839843074&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Finferential-statistics-intro)** taught by the same professor before(Mine Çetinkaya-Rundel), I am very hopeful for this course.
+Let's see.